Stanko/Stanko.github.io/content/blog/2022-03-01-breaking-down-krypton.md

 **Different points distribution**

 Like I mentioned, the point distribution is something I tweaked to get the result I like.
-For example, if we change the easing function when increasing radius ("ease in" instead of "ease out"), we'll get a completely different result.
+For example, if we change the easing function for radius increasing ("ease in" instead of "ease out"), we'll get a completely different result.
 If you ask me, it doesn't look nearly as good.

 Let me give you a tip, if you start doing generative art, don't be afraid to experiment.
-If a parameter looks nice in a range between 10 and 20, try -50 or 300 or swap *x* and *y* coordinates.
-Do it for fun, a lot of times it will not look good, but sometimes it will blow your mind.
+If a parameter looks nice in a range between 10 and 20, try -50 or 300 or swap `x` and `y` coordinates.
+Do it for fun, as a lot of times it will not look good, but sometimes it will and it will just blow your mind.

 {{ dual_image(
   alt1="Points with different distribution"